lucask07/open_covg_daq_pcb/README.md

 The [bill of materials files are here](bom/).

-Note that the "chip shortage of 2021" has made component sourcing complicated and we hope this bottle-neck eases in the near future.
+Note that the "chip shortage of 2020/2021" has made component sourcing complicated and we hope this bottle-neck eases in the near future.

+### Assembly Guidance
+TBC

 #### Other board design notes